quasarframework/quasar/docs/src/pages/start/upgrade-guide.md

 ### Vue 3

-Since you will also switch to [Vue 3](https://v3.vuejs.org), it's best that you also take a look at its [migration guide](https://v3.vuejs.org/guide/migration/introduction.html).
+Since you will also switch to [Vue 3](https://v3.vuejs.org), it's best that you also take a look at its [migration guide](https://v3.vuejs.org/guide/migration/introduction.html) **after**  finishing reading this migration guide.

 If you're using .vue files, you'll most likely have a fairly easy transition since 1) vue-loader (supplied by `@quasar/app`) is the one parsing the [SFC syntax](https://v3.vuejs.org/guide/single-file-component.html) and instructing Vue 3 what to do and 2) you can still use the Options API (although we recommend that you convert to the newer and better [Composition API](https://v3.vuejs.org/guide/composition-api-introduction.html)).